 With practice, you could look as cool as Chris Shaun Botterill

 Rollers are also excellent for improving your balance and bike handling skills.
-If you struggle with holding a line, retrieving a nutritious snack from a jersey pocket or a bottle from its cage, then spending some time on them is bound to help.
+If you struggle with holding a line, retrieving food (or your phone for a sweet Insta’ snap) from a jersey pocket or a bottle from its cage, then spending some time on them is bound to help.

-Unlike a turbo trainer, you can also just jump straight onto a set of rollers on any bike and get right into punishing yourself — this makes them a popular choice for pre-race warm ups and the hum of a zillion rollers in a car park is a common spectacle.
+Unlike a turbo trainer, you can also just jump straight onto a set of rollers on any bike and get right into punishing yourself – this makes them a popular choice for pre-race warm-ups, and the hum of a zillion rollers in a car park is a common spectacle at many events.

 Despite being a relatively simple thing, rollers have actually come on in recent years, with better bearings making for a smoother ride and smaller rollers making it easier to get up to speed.
-Many rollers are now also concave shaped, making it much easier to stay in place.
+Many rollers are now also concave-shaped (they slope towards the middle), making it much easier to stay in place.

-The majority of rollers have a fixed level of resistance, so if it’s out and out power you want to work on, it might be best to look at a turbo.
+The majority of rollers have a fixed level of resistance, so if it’s out and out power you want to work on, it might be best to look at a turbo or smart trainer.

-Most rollers also aren’t ‘smart’, but are still compatible with apps such as Zwift as long as your bike has at least a cadence and speed sensor, though you’ll miss out on the automatic adjustment of resistance that a smart trainer offers — the exception being he Real E-Motion ‘smart’ rollers from Elite.
+Most rollers also aren’t ‘smart’ (more on that below) but are still compatible with apps such as Zwift as long as your bike has at least a cadence and speed sensor, though you’ll miss out on the automatic adjustment of resistance that a smart trainer offers – the exception being Elite’s Quick Motion (formerly known as the Real E-Motion) ‘smart’ rollers.

 Turbo trainers clamp the rear of a bike into a static stand and are driven in two different fashions.

-Direct drive turbo trainers replace the rear wheel of the bike, sitting between the dropouts and clamped in place with a quick release or thru-axle.
-And just like a wheel, a direct drive turbo is driven by a cassette.
+Direct-drive turbo trainers replace the rear wheel of the bike, sitting between the dropouts and clamped in place with a quick-release skewer or thru-axle.
+Just like a wheel, a direct-drive turbo is driven by a cassette.

-Direct drive turbo trainers tend to be quieter, as there’s no tyre/roller noise, more stable and offer greater levels of resistance than regular turbo trainers.
-They do however tend to cost a bit more.
+Direct-drive turbo trainers tend to be quieter because there’s no tyre/roller noise, more stable, and offer greater levels of resistance than regular turbo trainers.
+They do tend to cost a bit more, though.

-There are some trainers, such as the Feedback Omnium, that use rollers out back with the front wheel clamped in place instead, but these are in the minority.
+There are some other trainers, such as the Feedback Omnium and Blackburn Raceday, that use rollers out back with the front wheel clamped in place instead, but these are in the minority.

-There are numerous ways in which resistance is produced on a turbo, ranging from heavy flywheels on the simplest models to fans, fluid disks and even the magic of magnets and eddy currents.
+There are numerous ways in which resistance is produced on a turbo, ranging from heavy flywheels on the simplest models to fans, fluid discs and even the magic of magnets and eddy currents on certain models.

-The very cheapest turbo trainers have a fixed level of resistance and as you increase in price, you’ll gain features such as remote resistance control, power meters and smart features.
+The very cheapest turbo trainers have a fixed level of resistance but, as price increases, you’ll gain features such as remote resistance control, power meters and smart features.

 It’s normally recommended that you use a wheel block in conjunction with a turbo trainer to raise the front of the bike up to its normal height.